khoih-prog/Teensy_PWM/README.md

 ### Packages' Patches

-#### 1. For Adafruit nRF52840 and nRF52832 boards
+#### 1. For Teensy boards

-**To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards**, you have to copy the whole [nRF52 1.3.0](Packages_Patches/adafruit/hardware/nrf52/1.3.0) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0).
+ **To be able to compile and run on Teensy boards**, you have to copy the file [Teensy boards.txt](Packages_Patches/hardware/teensy/avr/boards.txt) into Teensy hardware directory (./arduino-1.8.19/hardware/teensy/avr/boards.txt).

-Supposing the Adafruit nRF52 version is 1.3.0.
+Supposing the Arduino version is 1.8.19.
 These files must be copied into the directory:

-- `~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/platform.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/boards.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/variants/NINA_B302_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/variants/NINA_B302_ublox/variant.cpp`
+- `./arduino-1.8.19/hardware/teensy/avr/boards.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/variants/NINA_B112_ublox/variant.h`
+- `./arduino-1.8.19/hardware/teensy/avr/cores/teensy/Stream.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/variants/NINA_B112_ublox/variant.cpp`
+- `./arduino-1.8.19/hardware/teensy/avr/cores/teensy3/Stream.h`
-- **`~/.arduino15/packages/adafruit/hardware/nrf52/1.3.0/cores/nRF5/Udp.h`**
+- `./arduino-1.8.19/hardware/teensy/avr/cores/teensy4/Stream.h`

-Whenever a new version is installed, remember to copy these files into the new version directory.
-For example, new version is x.yy.z
+Whenever a new version is installed, remember to copy this file into the new version directory.
+For example, new version is x.yy.zz
-These files must be copied into the directory:

-- `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/platform.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/boards.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/variants/NINA_B302_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/variants/NINA_B302_ublox/variant.cpp`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/variants/NINA_B112_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/variants/NINA_B112_ublox/variant.cpp`
-- **`~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/cores/nRF5/Udp.h`**

----

-#### 2. For Seeeduino nRF52840 boards

-**To be able to compile and run on Xiao nRF52840 boards**, you have to copy the whole [nRF52 1.0.0](Packages_Patches/Seeeduino/hardware/nrf52/1.0.0) directory into Seeeduino nRF52 directory (~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0).

-Supposing the Seeeduino nRF52 version is 1.0.0.
-These files must be copied into the directory:
+This file must be copied into the directory:

-- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/cores/nRF5/Print.h`**
-- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/cores/nRF5/Print.cpp`**
-- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/cores/nRF5/Udp.h`**
+- `./arduino-x.yy.zz/hardware/teensy/avr/boards.txt`

-Whenever a new version is installed, remember to copy these files into the new version directory.
-For example, new version is x.yy.z
-These files must be copied into the directory:

-- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/cores/nRF5/Print.h`**
+- `./arduino-x.yy.zz/hardware/teensy/avr/cores/teensy/Stream.h`
-- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/cores/nRF5/Print.cpp`**
+- `./arduino-x.yy.zz/hardware/teensy/avr/cores/teensy3/Stream.h`
-- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/cores/nRF5/Udp.h`**
+- `./arduino-x.yy.zz/hardware/teensy/avr/cores/teensy4/Stream.h`

----

-To use `Sparkfun Pro nRF52840 Mini`, you must install `Packages_Patches` and use Adafruit nrf52 core v1.0.0+

 ---
 ---